geneontology/go-site/metadata/gorefs/README.md

 Duplicate of GO_REF:0000002.

 <a name="goref0000043"/>
-## Gene Ontology annotation based on UniProtKB/Swiss-Prot keyword mapping, accompanied by conservative changes to GO terms applied by UniProt.
+## Gene Ontology annotation based on UniProtKB/Swiss-Prot keyword mapping

  * id: [GO_REF:0000043](https://github.com/geneontology/go-site/blob/master/metadata/gorefs/goref-0000043.md)
  * year: 2012
  * authors: UniProt-GOA
+ * ext xref: SGD_REF:S000148669
+ * ext xref: J:60000
+ * ext xref: TAIR:AnalysisReference:501756968
+ * ext xref: TAIR:AnalysisReference:501756970

 Transitive assignments using UniProtKB/Swiss-Prot keywords.
-The UniProtKB keyword controlled vocabulary has been created and used by the UniProt Knowledgebase (UniProtKB) to supply 10 different categories of information to UniProtKB entries.
-Further information on the UniProtKB keyword resource can be found at http://www.uniprot.org/docs/keywlist.<br>UniProtKB keywords are assigned to UniProtKB/UniProtKB entries by UniProt curators as part of the UniProtKB manual curation process.
-In contrast however, UniProtKB keywords are automatically assigned to UniProtKB/TrEMBL entries from the underlying nucleic acid databases and/or by the UniProt automatic annotation program.<br>Further information on the two different UniProt annotation methods is available at http://www.uniprot.org/faq/45 and http://www.uniprot.org/program/automatic_annotation.<br>When a UniProtKB keyword describes a concept that is within the scope of the Gene Ontology, it is investigated to determine whether it is appropriate to map the keyword to an equivalent term in GO.
-The mapping between UniProtKB keywords and GO terms is carried out manually.
-Definitions and hierarchies of the terms in the two resources are compared and the mapping generated will reflect the most correct correspondence.
-The translation table between GO terms and UniProtKB keywords is maintained by the UniProt-GOA team and available at http://www.geneontology.org/external2go/uniprotkb_kw2go.<br>Please note that the GO term in the annotation assigned with this GO reference has been changed from that originally applied by the UniProtKB keywords 2GO mapping.
-This change has been carried out by the UniProt group to ensure the GO annotation obeys the GO Consortium’s ontology structure and taxonomic constraints.
-Further information on the rules used by UniProt to transform specific incorrect IEA annotations is available at http://www.ebi.ac.uk/QuickGO/AnnotationPostProcessing.html.
+The UniProtKB keyword controlled vocabulary contains 10 different categories of information to UniProtKB entries.
+Further information on the UniProtKB keyword resource can be found at https://www.uniprot.org/keywords/.
+UniProtKB keywords are assigned to UniProtKB/Swiss-Prot entries by UniProt curators as part of the UniProtKB manual curation process.
+UniProtKB keywords are also automatically assigned to UniProtKB/TrEMBL entries from the underlying nucleic acid databases and/or by the UniProt automatic annotation program.
+Further information on the two different UniProt annotation methods is available at https://www.uniprot.org/help/keywords..
+When a UniProtKB keyword describes a concept that is within the scope of the Gene Ontology, a mapping is manually made to the corresponding GO term.The translation table between GO terms and UniProtKB keywords is maintained by the EBI GOA team and available at http://www.geneontology.org/external2go/uniprotkb_kw2go.

 <a name="goref0000044"/>
 ## Gene Ontology annotation based on UniProtKB/Swiss-Prot Subcellular Location vocabulary mapping, accompanied by conservative changes to GO terms applied by UniProt.